JackPendarvesRead/RoR2FluffyMods/EngiShieldNotification/README.md

 i.e. The shield lifetime is 15s.
 You will hear a sound on 12s, 13s, 14s and finally the shield goes down on 15s.

-You can set the volume of the notification sound in configuration file or on-the-go with a console command.
+You can set the volume of the notification sound in configuration file.

 Note: this is a client-side mod.
 Only players who have the mod installed will hear the additional sounds.
 You will be able to hear the sounds of all Engineer bubble shields in your game regardless of whether they have the mod installed.